 When I started working with Renee Schafer Horton, I was an experienced journalist about to venture into the realm of column writing, and Renee was a seasoned columnist whose regular venues had included the Dallas Morning News.
 When I asked for her help, she stepped into the role of my mentor.
 Renee didn’t fall all over herself to speak gently when she saw something that wasn’t working in my writing; she was dependably straightforward.
 Yet, our editing sessions almost always boosted my self-esteem.
 It felt as if she knew the path ahead of me and admired the writer I was sure to become.
 (It didn’t hurt that she’s very funny.
 When you’re being edited, comic relief can be such a … relief.)

 - Laura Marble, freelance writer, former Northwest Explorer columnist

 When I, as a veteran editor, wanted someone to do a particularly exceptional job of interviewing and reporting on a difficult topic, Renee could handle it.
 Good story writing is more than conveying an event.
-It requires conveying a context, a mood or a scene … Renee has alwyas been able to write the award-winning story.
+It requires conveying a context, a mood or a scene … Renee has always been able to write the award-winning story.
 For the period when she was a regular columnist with us, she was by far the most popular one.

 - Bronson Havard, former editor, the Texas Catholic

-Having worked on stories with Renee, I’ve benefitted from her careful sentence crafting and precise choice of details.
+Having worked on stories with Renee, I’ve benefited from her careful sentence crafting and precise choice of details.
 Her empathy leads her to the resonating questions, whether directed at a journalistic source or at another writer.
 Her doggedness leads her to answers and beautifully polished prose.
 I’m grateful to have had the chance to learn from her and would recommend it without pause.